unframework/article-modular-front-end/manuscript/the-button.md

 }
 ```

-> The `_` prefix in `_icon` is also inspired by BEM naming conventions.
-The latter suggests using a fully-qualified namespaced class name using double-underscore (`__`) as separator; in our case that would be `standard-button__icon`.
-However, we still want to use the direct child selector (`>`) in our CSS, and that already restricts the stylesheet scope sufficiently well.
-That allows us to opt for a shorter syntax of just prefixing with `_`.
+> The `_` prefix in `_icon` is also inspired by the BEM naming convention.
+Just like in BEM, we use `_` as prefix to denote a "child" class, scoped to a particular component.

 This covers most implementation needs of rendering a component under our new guidelines of visual encapsulation and sole-sourced CSS.